pmunts/muntsos/boot/RaspberryPi/overlays/README.txt

     dtparam=addr=0xNN
     dtparam=gpiopin=N

-The I²C slave address may be 0x20 to 0x27.
+The I²C slave address may be 0x20 (default if not specified) to 0x27.

+MCP3428 Analog to Digital Converter

+    dtoverlay=MCP3428
+    dtparam=addr=0xNN

+The I²C slave address may be 0x68 (default if not specified) to 0x6F.

+MUNTS-0018 Raspberry Pi Tutorial I/O Board

+    dtoverlay=MUNTS-0018
+    dtparam=min=VVVVVVV
+    dtparam=max=VVVVVVV

+You can improve the accuracy of the on-board MCP3204 ADC by setting min and max to the measured voltage, in microvolts, of the 3v3 power rail.

 PCA8574 GPIO Expander

     dtoverlay=PCA8574
     dtparam=addr=0xNN

-The I²C slave address may be 0x20 to 0x27 (PCA8574, PCF8574) or 0x38 to
-0x3F (PCA8574A, PCF8574A).
+The I²C slave address may be 0x20 (default if not specified) to 0x27 (PCA8574, PCF8574) or 0x38 to 0x3F (PCA8574A, PCF8574A).

 PCA9685 PWM Expander

     dtoverlay=PCA9685
     dtparam=addr=0xNN

-Possible I²C slave addresses range from 0x40 to 0x7F, though some of these will conflict with other devices and reserved addresses.
+Possible I²C slave addresses range from 0x40 (default if not specified) to 0x7F, though some of these will conflict with other devices and reserved addresses.
 0x40 and 0x70 are common.
 This overlay does not support GPIO mode.

+Pi 3 Click Shield

+    dtoverlay=Pi3ClickShield

+Pi 4 Click Shield

+    dtoverlay=Pi4ClickShield

 W5500 Ethernet Adapter